UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

+The results are similar for the event-to-event variant.
+On the Switzerland network, the single-threaded performance on the Xeon machine is~2:07:00 for the sequential approach and~2:10:10 for the integrated approach.
+This corresponds to speedup factors of~13.1 and~13.5, respectively, which matches the speedups observed for the stop-to-stop variant and the TB preprocessing.

-\subparagraph*{Transfer Speed.} In order to test the impact of the used transfer mode on the shortcut computation, we changed the transfer speed in the Switzerland network from 4.5 km/h to different values between 1 km/h and 140 km/h.
-We considered two ways of applying the transfer speed: In the first version, we did not allow the transfer speed on an edge to exceed the speed limit given in the road network.
-This allowed us to model fast transfer modes such as cars fairly realistically.
-In the second version, we ignored speed limits and assumed a constant speed on every edge.
-Thus, we can analyze to which extend the effects observed in the first version are caused by the speed limit data.
-Figure \ref{fig:transferSpeedPreprocessing} reports the preprocessing time and number of computed shortcuts measured for each configuration.
+\subparagraph*{Transfer Speed.} To test the impact of the transfer mode on the shortcut computation, we changed the transfer speed in the Switzerland network from 4.5\,km/h to values between 1\,km/h and 140\,km/h.
+We considered two ways of applying the transfer speed: In the first version, the speed on an edge is not allowed to exceed the speed limit given in the road network.
+This models fast transfer modes such as cars fairly realistically.
+In the second version, speed limits are ignored and the same constant speed is assumed for every edge.
+This allows us to analyze to which extent the effects observed in the first version are caused by the speed limit data.
+Figure~\ref{fig:transferSpeedPreprocessing} reports the preprocessing times and number of shortcuts (both stop-to-stop and event-to-event) measured for each configuration.
 In all measurements, the preprocessing time remained below 15 minutes.
-A peak in the number of shortcuts is reached between~10 and~20\,km/h, which roughly corresponds to the speed of a bicycle.
-If speed limits are ignored, the number of shortcuts then starts decreasing again for higher transfer speeds and reaches a plateau at around 188\,000 shortcuts.
-If speed limits are obeyed, the number of shortcuts eventually rises again and reaches the overall peak at 140 km/h, which was the highest speed limit observed in the network.
+The number of stop-to-stop shortcuts initially increases with the transfer speed until it peaks at about~300\,000 between~10 and~20\,km/h (roughly the speed of a bicycle).
+In the event-to-event variant, the behavior is the opposite: the number of shortcuts is highest for~1\,km/h and decreases from there.
+Above 20~km/h, both variants exhibit a slight increase in the number of shortcuts, which is more pronounced if speed limits are obeyed.
+Overall, the results show that ULTRA is practical for all transfer speeds, both in terms of preprocessing time and the number of shortcuts.